mendhak/mendhak.github.io/drafts/2024-07-28-networking-cheat-sheet.md

 ---

 I'm not a networking professional, but I've often had to impersonate one.
-Here are some of the tools and commands I've found useful.
+Here are some of the tools and commands I've found useful over the years.

-### Can I reach a port on a server?
+### Reach a port on a server

+It's not unusual for corporate firewalls or hotel WiFi to block certain ports/protocols, it might allow web traffic but not VPN or SSH; I want to find out if that's happening.

+In work scenarios, an app on a remote server may be unreachable due to local firewall rules blocking traffic or is genuinely having issues on its side.

-A corporate firewall or hotel wifi might block certain ports or protocols.
-[Portquiz.net](http://portquiz.net/) is a great site to test with, it listens on all ports and responds with HTML or text.
+This is where [Portquiz.net](http://portquiz.net/) is helpful for testing - it listens on all ports and responds with HTML, helping identify whether the issue lies in a firewall rule or the new application itself.

+To test a remote port, use `nc` (netcat).

 ```bash
 nc -v -w5 -z portquiz.net 193